rust42/FINCO/README.md

 ```

 ## Structure
- - __"context"__ provides a way to configure services and bootstrap client application.
+ - __"project.framework.context"__ provides a way to configure services and bootstrap client application.
- - __"support"__ any generalized classes that adds incrementing functionality and acts as support classes.
+ - __"project.framework.support"__ any generalized classes that adds incrementing functionality and acts as project.framework.support classes.
- - __"core"__ contains all the core functionalities
+ - __"project.framework.core"__ contains all the project.framework.core functionalities
     - __"accountDetails"__ : contains models, and services for account related features
         - "model": IParty and IAccount
         - "service" default implementation for the abstractions